lost-in-the-canvas/WFRP-4th-Edition-FoundryVTT/README.md

 This system is intended for use with [Foundry Virtual Tabletop](http://foundryvtt.com/) to play in the grim and perilous world of Warhammer.

-Additionally, it comes with a starter world which provides many Items already organized for your use.

 ## Installation - Auto Installer (Recommended)

 In the FVTT Game Systems Menu, click `Install System`